Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Stochastic generative modeling of strongly nonlinear flows

-with $c_j$ being the normalization constant.
+with $c_j$ being the normalization constant \cite{sobczyk2013stochastic}.
 By setting $D_j=k_j\beta_j$, we make sure that the displacement of each oscillator has a standard normal distribution.
-In order to make the model replicate the \emph{dynamics} of the time series, next we optimize the free parameters of each system to match the spectrum of $q$.
+Next, in order to make the model replicate the \emph{dynamics} of the time series, we optimize the free parameters of each system to match the PSD of $q$.
 To be more precise, let $S_j$ denote the power spectral density (PSD) of the stochastic process $\{U^tq_j\}$.
 On the other hand, the PSD of response, $q_j$, in \eqref{eq_SDE} is given as

 where $\omega$ denotes the frequency \cite{sobczyk2013stochastic}.
-Then we find the pair $(k_j,\beta_j)$ that minimizes the spectral difference
+We find the pair $(k_j,\beta_j)$ that minimizes the spectral difference

 with $\omega_s$ being the sampling frequency.
-We approximate $S_j(\omega)$ from the time series of $q_j=T_j(y)$ using the Welch method \cite{welch1967use}, and solve this 2D optimization problem using particle swarm optimization.
+We approximate $S_j(\omega)$ from the time series of $q_j=T_j(y)$ using the Welch method \cite{welch1967use}, and solve this 2D optimization problem using particle swarm optimization \footnote{Other methods, including gradient-based descent, can be used for this problem as well, but we have empirically found the particle swarm method to be very efficient in this setup}.
 Note that the spectrum of $y_j$ will be affected by the spectrum of $q_1,\ldots,q_j$ due to the coupling of variables in $T^{-1}$, however, we have found that minimizing the error of $q$'s spectra independently is an efficient way to minimize the error in the spectrum of $y$ --- see \cref{fig_cavityspectra} for a 10-dimensional example.
 When the time series are not long enough for a robust approximation of PSD, we recommend matching the autocorrelation function up to some finite time lag $\tau$.
 As discussed in \cite{korda2018data}, the autocorrelation sequence corresponds to the moments of the spectral measure and matching those moments in the limit of $\tau\rar\infty$ leads to matching of the PSD.
 At the end, the data-driven stochastic model for the system in \eqref{eq_dynamics} consists of the stochastic oscillators in \eqref{eq_SDE} with the observation map $T^{-1}$.